bcgov/EDUC-EDX/test/README.md

 Next, add your test to the scripts block in the package.json file.
 If your test is part of a test suite, add it to the test suite in the test_suites directory first.
 You should be able to call your test by issuing the following command: `npm run [your script name]`

+### Environment Variables

-If you need to add environment variables, put them in your .env file, then add additional structure by adding to /tests/config/index.js and /tests/config/constants.js.
+If you need to add environment variables, put them in your .env file, then make them accessible to your test by adding to `/tests/config/index.js` and `/tests/config/constants.js`.

-TODO: Finish this
+Since these tests will also be run on the Github side and Openshift, you will need to ensure that these environment variables are accessible
+to:
+1. The Github action that will launch your test
+- If your environment variable contains sensitive information, you need to put this into a [Github secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
+- See [this workflow](https://raw.githubusercontent.com/bcgov/EDUC-EDX/master/.github/workflows/test-smoke.test-dev-on.wd.yml) for how to use secrets in a Github workflow
+2. The runner that will be deployed on Openshift
+- Add environment variables to the Github job or action that will run on the container using the [env directive](https://docs.github.com/en/actions/learn-github-actions/environment-variables).
+TODO: Use config map on deployment instead?